AaltoSciComp/scicomp-docs/triton/tut/applications.rst

   and see if the software you need is already available and has instructions.
 * If you find the software you need available, you can usually load it via a module.
-  Next tutorial, :doc:`Software modules <modules>` explains what modules are and how to work with them.
+  The next tutorial, :doc:`Software modules <modules>` explains what modules are and how to work with them.
 * You can also search this tutorial to see what you can find (though note that not everything is in the Triton section here - some applies